-Education and Training (E&T) Considerations
+Prepare the Force - Education and Training (E&T) Considerations

-The roles of A&S Power in pursuing the first two of the three concurrent strategies identified (Defeat the Device and Defeat the System) are considered consecutively in Chapter IV of this Primer.
-The third, E&T, both pervades every aspect of the A&S contribution and is crucial to the individual success of each of the capabilities identified, and so warrants separate consideration in this Chapter.
-The importance of coherent, consistent, comprehensive and, crucially, targeted C-IED E&T has been highlighted elsewhere and, in A&S Power terms, includes a wide variety of roles, from information manager, imagery analyst, communications specialist and EWO, to FAC, JTAC, aircrew and senior leadership.
-In essence, all those individuals who contribute individually to the delivery of an effect need to understand both the overall process to which they are contributing and be capable of fulfilling their own role within that process.
+The roles of A&S Power in pursuing the first two of the three pillars of NATO's approach to C-IED (attack the networks and defeat the device) are considered in Chapter IV of this Primer.
+The third, prepare the force, both pervades every aspect of the A&S contribution to C-IED and is crucial to the individual success of each of the capabilities identified so far, and so warrants separate consideration in this Chapter.
+In overall terms, prepare the force involves all the activities reguired prior to conducting operations where an IED threat exists, and includes reconnaissance, planning, liaison, administration and E&T. It is important to note that the 'force' to be prepared includes the HN, NGOs, Other Governmental Departments (OGD), contractors and non-deployed force elements, and not only members of Alliance armed forces.
+In preparing the force, such factors as the development of new technologies and capabilities as covered in Chapter VI, and the evolution of doctrine to provide guiding principles and to codify best practice, are all relevant.
+So too are the reorganisation of headquarters and force structures to reflect, for example, advances in specific remote sensing capabilities.
+However, preparation of the force is ultimately dependent on the provision of both education to develop mental power and understanding, and on training to prepare individuals and groups for specific tasks in given circumstances.
+The importance of coherent, consistent, comprehensive and, crucially, targeted C-IED E&T has been highlighted throughout this Primer and, in A&S Power terms, involves a wide variety of roles, from aircrew, JTAC, FAC and EWO to imagery analyst, information manager, communications specialist and senior leadership.
+In essence, all those individuals who contribute individually to the delivery of an effect need to understand both the overall process to which they are contributing, and be capable of fulfilling their own role within that process.
 At the same time, those who are seeking to exploit C-IED capability need to understand what assets may be available to them and how to access and use them optimally.
 It is clear from this that a number of different target audiences for E&T can be identified and which allow training effort to be properly directed.
 Three key categories for C-IED E&T, considered further in the following paragraphs, are: